-- 1. Why are Paralympic Games a special sport competition? - 2.
+- 1. Why are Paralimpic Games a special sport competition? - 2.
 Do you think it's a good idea to hold competitions for people with disabilities?

 7. Are you for or against the Olympic Games?
 Complete the table.
-Write as many for or against sentences as you can.
+Write as many for and against sentences as you can.
 An example is provided to help you.

+I'm for the Olympic Games.
 I'm against the Olympic Games.

-Sports help to become disciplined.
+Sport helps to become disciplined.